Helias/Notify-me/README.md

 If you don't know your **chat_id** of Telegram talk to **@GiveChatId_bot** and send to him **/chatid**, it will write your chat_id, so put it on the configuration instead of **your_chat_id**

-If you haven't a token (so you never made a Bot of Telegram) ask @BotFather, send him /newbot, send him a name of the bot (like NotifyMe) and an username, be sure that this username is not already taken from another user.
+If you haven't a token (so you never made a Bot of Telegram) ask **@BotFather**, send him /newbot, send him a name of the bot (like NotifyMe) and an username, be sure that this username is not already taken from another user.
 Finally take the strings after **"Use this token to access the HTTP API:"**, it should be like this:

 ```
 318682111:AAFouzmHLujO17LY3VJUfhnp4yn8qLIo9Uw